Financial Aid

 - Other unforeseeable circumstances beyond the control of the student that caused the student to fall below the satisfactory progress standards

 Students should submit the SAP Appeal Form, including a personal letter, explaining the reason for the request and reason for their current academic status.
 In addition, an approved Academic Plan must be completed by the student and by an administrator from the appropriate Dean's Office.
 The Academic Plan can be obtained in the Dean's Office of any school, or printed online.
-The appeal form, personal letter, Academic Plan, and any other supporting documentation (if desired), must be submitted to the Associate Director of Financial Aid for the Fairfield Bellarmine campus located in the Campus Center or emailed to finaid@fairfield.edu.
+The appeal form, personal letter, Academic Plan, and any other supporting documentation (if desired), must be submitted to the student's financial aid counselor in the Office of Financial Aid within two weeks of the notification from the Office of Financial Aid that SAP standards have not been maintained.

 If an appeal for one semester of probationary financial aid is approved, a student's progress will be monitored at the end of each semester.
-If after the financial aid probation period the student has not successfully achieved the required minimum GPA for reinstatement of the full financial aid award, the student may submit an appeal letter to request an extended probationary period of financial aid.
-Financial aid probation may last for up to one year, unless there are extraordinary circumstances.
+If after the financial aid probation period the student has not successfully rectified the satisfactory academic progress deficiency, the student may submit an appeal letter to request an extended probationary period of financial aid.
+Financial aid probation may last for up to two semesters, unless there are extraordinary circumstances.

 Appeals must be submitted to the Office of Financial Aid by July 1, or by other stated deadlines as provided by the Office of Financial Aid.
 If reinstatement of aid is sought for summer sessions, the appeal must be submitted prior to the first day of classes for that term.
 It is the responsibility of the student to initiate an appeal before a specified SAP Appeal deadline.